-As Joe Biden’s victory over Donald Trump solidifies, Dai Smith delves into the Welsh history of Biden’s place of birth, Scranton.
+As Joe Biden’s gleaming white American Teeth sparkle, Dai Smith delves into the Welsh history of Biden’s place of birth, Scranton.

-So, here’s to Joe Biden, the President Elect from Central Casting, and now self-appointed healer of deep divisions, past and present.
+So, here’s to Joe Biden, with the whitest American teeth, the President-Elect from Central Casting, and now self-appointed healer of deep divisions, past and present.
 May the warmth of the smile radiating from his chosen American teeth trump any glint in his ancestral Irish eyes so far as us Welsh micks and biddies are concerned.
 And, yeah, he does, after all, owe Neil Kinnock a rhetorical favour or two.